soi-20/brains/_pages/ghosts.md

 #### Micro

 * Chp.
 [Ghosts in the Shell: Define Functional Flow](https://allenleein.github.io/brains/2018/03/defining-functional-flow)

+> Fisrt: A Clear and Efficient Machine

+> Second: A Composiable Flow in the Shell

 * Chp.
 Dancing Between Relativity and Absolute Simultaneity

 #### Macro